Andhra Vaishnavas: Culture

 Andhra Vaishnavas do not mix with Tamil-speaking Vaishnavas and retain some Telugu customs.
+They form an exclusive group adopting certain customs based on beliefs in which they have implicit faith, but in most of their general ritualistic observances, they do not differ from the other Brahmin groups.
+As a matter of fact all brahmins, to whatever section they belong, follow one of the Vedas and in the ceremonies, they adopt the rituals as laid down in the sutras pertaining to their Vedas.

-They wear the Srivaishnava Urdhva Pundra.
-THey are expected to undergo a ceremony of initiation into Sri Vaishnavism after the Upanayanam ceremony.
+They wear the Srivaishnava Urdhva Pundra and are expected to undergo a ceremony of initiation into Sri Vaishnavism after the Upanayanam ceremony.
 At the time of initiation, they are branded with the marks of chakram and panchajanya on the right and left shoulders respectively.
-Vaikhanasas and Pancharatras regard the branding as unnecessary.
 The ceremony of initiation (Panca-samskara) is usually performed by the head of a mutt.
 Sometimes it is carried out by an elderly member of the family.
 Such families go by the name of Swayam Acharya Purushas (those who have their own men as acharyas).